KioskForge v1.07 Change Log

 4. Fixed the issue that the Common Unix Printing System (CUPS) was reinstalled whenever Chromium was upgraded.

-5. KioskForge now waits for at most one minute to provide time to insert the installation medium.
+5. KioskForge now waits at most 1 minute to allow time to insert the installation medium.

-6. The KioskForge Setup program now creates a Start menu group, which contains links to the various documentation files and to a template kiosk file that can be opened by right-clicking it and selecting Edit, then Save as, when you want to save.
+6. The KioskForge Setup program now creates a Start menu group that contains links to the various documentation files and to a template kiosk file.
+You can open it by right-clicking it and selecting Edit, then Save as when you want to save.

-9. The kiosk startup process now show even less text (by creating ~/.hushlogin).
+9. The kiosk startup process now shows even less text (by creating ~/.hushlogin).
 Thus, SSHing into the kiosk will show nothing.

 12. The bug report script KioskZipper.py has been renamed to KioskReport.py.

-13. KioskReport.py now generates a list of system units, and their statuses, for the case that one or more systemd units fail.
+13. KioskReport.py now generates a list of system units and their statuses in case one or more systemd units fail.

 14. The kiosk-disable-wifi-power-saving.sh is no longer generated by the forge process and has been removed.
-The new script KioskConfig.py now handles the task of setting up the audio system (if enabled) and disabling Wi-Fi power saving if wifi_boost is True.
+The new script KioskConfig.py now handles setting up the audio system (if enabled) and disabling Wi-Fi power saving when wifi_boost is True.
 This fixes the issue that Wi-Fi power saving was only disabled during the boot that forged the kiosk, not during subsequent boots.

 15. The KioskSetup.py script now takes an optional one-based step number, rather than the previous zero-based step number.

 16. The kiosk no longer displays its LAN IP address on every boot (only during the first boot while the kiosk is being forged).
-This is a small security precaution to avoid that kiosk users learn its LAN IP address.
+This is a small security precaution to prevent kiosk users from discovering the kiosk's LAN IP address.
 Kiosks should be on their own LAN.

 Version 0.22 (2025.06.25)

 1. The option user_options has been added.
-This allows the user to specify additional options to Google Chrome.
-The most interesting option to add to Chrome is --autoplay-policy=no-user-gesture-required, which allows starting a video automatically when a given web page is loaded (normally this requires user-interaction before the video can play).
-This is for making single video VideoLooper style kiosks on Pi5, something which VideoLooper does not yet support.
+This allows the user to specify additional options for Google Chrome.
+The most interesting option to add to Chrome is --autoplay-policy=no-user-gesture-required, which allows a video to start automatically when a given web page loads (normally, this requires user interaction before the video can play).
+This is for making single-video VideoLooper-style kiosks on Pi5, something which VideoLooper does not yet support.

 2. Various internal changes of no importance to the end-user.